e18e/e18e/docs/blog/journey-so-far.md

 ## Way back...

-For a long time, I found myself returning many times to the need for a clean up of the JavaScript ecosystem, particularly npm at the time.
+For a long time, I found myself returning many times to the need for a more performant JavaScript ecosystem.

 As far back as 2017, I was involved with [depcheck](https://github.com/depcheck/depcheck), a tool which detects unused dependencies amongst other things.
 I worked on a whole bunch of features and fixes for this tool so I could start introducing it to projects to keep a closer eye on dependency trees.